 2024Exploration of “tradition” and “authenticity” in the context of hybrid cultures, An Ode to All the Flavours, Whitechapel Gallery, London

-Audiences are invited to taste this memory that sits in silence, in place of the lack of emotive expressions and communication in hegemonic masculinity and artist’s own experience of paternal love—emotions expressed through actions and gestures, through expressions that are non-verbal.
+Audiences are invited to taste this memory that sits in silence, in place of the lack of emotive expressions and communication in hegemonic masculinity and the artist’s own experience of paternal love; emotions expressed through actions and gestures, through expressions that are non-verbal.

 Text by Laisul Hoque